stormalf/chibicc/README.md

     - issue #122 in util_linux compilation it fails during assembly "file number less than 0" when #line generates negative number
     - issue #123 in util_linux compilation fails with regex when a local variable in arguments it's used for another argument. extern int regexec(..., size_t __nmatch,...   regmatch_t __pmatch[_Restrict_arr_  _REGEX_NELTS(__nmatch)],...
+    - issue #124 some macro defined after their used caused issue with chibicc. gcc allows it.

 ## debug